 7 Steps to Create a B2B Content Marketing Strategy

 69% of businesses with a well-documented content strategy consider themselves as the best players in content marketing.

 It’s time for you to join the league!

 Let’s dig deep into 7 fundamentals every content marketer should know to create a powerful B2B content marketing strategy.

 The first and foremost thing is to know – Who is your audience?

-I mean, they are the reason why you have started in the first place.
+I mean, they are the reason why you started in the first place.
 The aim is to engage your audience with the help of your content and ultimately turn them into paying customers.